Trixie Smith: Biography

 Smith was a polished performer, and her records include several outstanding examples of the blues, on which she is accompanied by artists such as James P. Johnson, and Freddie Keppard.
 She recorded with Fletcher Henderson's Orchestra for Paramount Records in 1924 and 1925.
 By the late 1930s her formerly girlish voice became more full-bodied, and her performance style more direct and sexual.
 Later rhythm-and-blues and soul singers would adopt this approach.

-As her career as a blues singer waned, she sustained herself mostly by performing in cabaret revues and starring in musical revues such as New York Revue (1928) and Next Door Neighbors (1928) at the Lincoln Theater in Harlem.
-She also appeared in Mae West's short-lived 1931 Broadway show, The Constant Sinner.
+As her career as a blues singer waned, Smith sustained herself mostly by performing in cabaret revues and starring in musical revues such as New York Revue (1928) and Next Door Neighbors (1928) at the Lincoln Theater in Harlem.
+She also appeared in Mae West's short-lived 1931 Broadway show The Constant Sinner.
 Two years later, Smith was elevated to the stage of the Theatre Guild for its production of Louisiana.

-She appeared in five movies: Birthright (1938), God's Step Children (1938), Swing!
+Smith appeared in five films: Birthright (1938), God's Step Children (1938), Swing!
 (1938), Drums o' Voodoo (1934), and The Black King (1932).
 Two of these films were directed by Oscar Micheaux.
-She appeared at the concert From Spirituals to Swing, produced by John H. Hammond, in 1938.
-She recorded seven titles in 1938 and 1939.
+She appeared at the concert From Spirituals to Swing, produced by John H. Hammond in 1938.
+Smith recorded seven titles in 1938 and 1939.
 Most of her later recordings were with Sidney Bechet for Decca Records in 1938.
-In 1939 she cut "No Good Man" with a band including Red Allen and Barney Bigard.
+In 1939, she cut "No Good Man" with a band including Red Allen and Barney Bigard.

 Known in later life as Trixie Muse, she died in New York in 1943, after a brief illness, at the age of 48.

-In 2017, her song "Jack I'm Mellow" was featured as the theme song for the comedy series, Disjointed.
+In 2017, her song "Jack I'm Mellow" was featured as the theme song for the TV comedy sitcom Disjointed.